How to Conduct a Successful Virtual Interview on Indeed

 Benefits of conducting virtual interviews on Indeed

 - Flexibility: Since you and your candidates don’t have to be in person for an interview, you’ll have more scheduling flexibility — which can help reduce cancellations and no-shows.
 The increased flexibility for your candidates can also help you save on travel costs and reach candidates in more locations.
+Interviews on Indeed report 40% fewer candidate “no-shows” on average compared to in-person interviews.

 What is Indeed Interview?

 Indeed Interview powers the virtual interview experience from the moment you open your interview link.
 Any video interview or phone call you make on Indeed is powered by this technology, which is designed and built for live video interviewing.
-It provides an easy-to-use experience for both you and your candidates and is free to use for any job you post on Indeed.¹
+It provides an easy-to-use experience for both you and your candidates and is free to use for any job you post on Indeed.

 You’ll have everything you need for your virtual interviews handy, including the candidate’s resume (if they’ve agreed to share it) and the job description.
+You can customize candidate welcome messages, communicate with candidates waiting in your virtual lobby, preview resumes, save notes and document candidate disposition data, all in one easy to use interview tool.

 How to conduct video interviews with Indeed